lhr-solar/BPS/Docs/source/Software/BSP.rst

 ==================================

 Purpose
-    The PLL is used to increase the clock cycle of the STM clock.
-Right now, it is set to change it from 16 Mhz to 80 Mhz.
+    The PLL is used to increase the clock speed of the STM32F413's clock.
+Right now, it is set to change it from 16 MHz to 80 MHz.

 Usage
     Calling the init function automatically sets the clock speed to 80 Mhz. in order to verify